On the Convergence of Multicalibration Gradient Boosting: Numerical Results

 \subsection{Experimental Results}

-\paragraph{RQ1: Convergence with Unit Weights.} Theorem~\ref{thm:convergence} guarantees that the gap $\|f_{t+1}-f_t\|_2$ decays at a rate of at least $O(1/\sqrt{T})$.
+\paragraph{Convergence with Unit Weights.} Theorem~\ref{thm:convergence} guarantees that the gap $\|f_{t+1}-f_t\|_2$ decays at a rate of at least $O(1/\sqrt{T})$.
 Furthermore, Theorem~\ref{thm:linear_rate} establishes that under smoothness conditions on the weak learners, this rate improves to linear (geometric decay).

 To validate these bounds, Figure~\ref{fig:fdelta} shows the evolution of the prediction gap from two perspectives.
-The top row displays the gap on a linear scale, showing a strict monotonic decay toward zero across all datasets, which empirically confirms the global convergence guarantees of Theorem~\ref{thm:convergence}.
+The top row displays the gap on a linear scale, showing a clear overall decay toward zero across all datasets (with small per-round oscillations of $\le 10\%$ in some cases, consistent with Theorem~\ref{thm:convergence} bounding the \emph{minimum} and \emph{average} gap rather than the per-round gap), which empirically confirms the global convergence guarantees of Theorem~\ref{thm:convergence}.

 To verify the stronger claim of linear convergence, the bottom row shows the same values on a semi-log scale.
 In this view, a linear trajectory implies geometric decay (i.e., $\|f_{t+1}-f_t\|_2 \propto \kappa^t$ for some $\kappa < 1$).
-We fit a linear regression to the tail of the log-gap sequence (dashed black lines) and observe strictly linear behavior.
-The high R-squared values — ranging from $0.75$ on Adult to $1.00$ on Diabetes — provide empirical evidence that the convergence is indeed geometric.
-This supports the hypothesis that real-world ensembles of regression trees satisfy the smoothness conditions required for the faster rates derived in Theorem~\ref{thm:linear_rate}.
+We fit a linear regression to the tail of the log-gap sequence (dashed black lines) and observe near-linear behavior with $R^2 \in [0.78, 0.99]$.
+The lower $R^2$ on Cal Housing and Adult reflects a sublinear plateau, consistent with hard-split GBDTs only approximately satisfying the Lipschitz condition of Theorem~\ref{thm:linear_rate}.

-\paragraph{RQ2: Convergence with Rescaling Strategies.} Theorems~\ref{thm:relaxed} and~\ref{thm:basic-adaptive} guarantee that, over the rounds, (1) the training Mean Squared Error (MSE) is non-increasing and (2) the process achieves asymptotic multicalibration convergence.
+\paragraph{Convergence with Rescaling Strategies.} Theorems~\ref{thm:relaxed} and~\ref{thm:basic-adaptive} guarantee that, over the rounds, (1) the training Mean Squared Error (MSE) is non-increasing and (2) the process achieves asymptotic multicalibration convergence.
 Thus, we investigate the reduction of the MSE and the Multicalibration Error (MCE) under the three considered rescaling strategies.

 The top row of Figure~\ref{fig:rq2_dynamics} shows that every strategy yields a monotonic decrease in training MSE across all datasets.
 This confirms that the dynamic system remains stable regardless of the chosen rescaling.
 Interestingly, the \textbf{Relaxed} strategy (orange squares) shows a slightly slower initial convergence compared to \textbf{Unit} and \textbf{Adaptive} approaches; this is expected as the weights $w_t = 1 - (t+2)^{-3}$ are smaller in the early iterations, effectively harming the update step.
 On the other hand, the \textbf{Adaptive} strategy (green crosses) matches or exceeds the convergence speed of the unit baseline, showing that optimizing the rescaling weights $w_t$ does not introduce instabilities.